jackadam1981/ChromeEc/README.md

 This document is a guide to help make you familiar with the EC code, current features, and the process for submitting code patches.

-For more see the Chrome OS Embedded Controller [presentation](https://docs.google.com/presentation/d/1Xa_Z6SjW-soPvkugAR8__TEJFrJpzoZUa9HNR14Sjs8/pub?start=false&loop=false&delayms=3000) and [video](http://youtu.be/Ie7LRGgCXC8) from the [2014 Firmware Summit](http://dev.chromium.org/chromium-os/2014-firmware-summit).
+For more see the ChromeOS Embedded Controller [presentation](https://docs.google.com/presentation/d/1Xa_Z6SjW-soPvkugAR8__TEJFrJpzoZUa9HNR14Sjs8/pub?start=false&loop=false&delayms=3000) and [video](http://youtu.be/Ie7LRGgCXC8) from the [2014 Firmware Summit](http://dev.chromium.org/chromium-os/2014-firmware-summit).